elewa-academy/elewa-academy.github.io/README.md

 ---

-## No-Stack Node
+## Vanilla-Stack JavaScript

 These carefully designed projects form the core of our Software Development curriculum.
 If you study them as recommended you will learn the fundamentals of programming & software development.
 Skills that transfer between any language or development environment.
+You won't learn any particular framework in depth.
+Instead, you will explore the fundamental design principles behind popular frameworks while building your own full-stack application fron scratch using Vanilla JavaScript.

 Each project is meant to be just a starting point.
 After you've finished the requirements and you've understood the main learning objectives, take the simple base provided and make it something awesome.